challomark/Programming_Concepts/shell_concepts/scripts/README.md

 * Example:
 ~~~~
-# Reading user input
+//Reading user input
 read -p "Enter your name: " username
 echo "Hello, $username!"

-# Redirecting output to a file
+//Redirecting output to a file
 echo "Some content" > output.txt

-# Appending output to a file
+//Appending output to a file
 echo "More content" >> output.txt
 ~~~~